amanchokshi/EMBERS/docs/embersbyexample.rst

 MWA tile are smoothed and aligned and saved to compressed :samp:`npz` file by :func:`~numpy.savez_compressed`.

 **WARNING:** This is probably the most resource hungry section.
 It typically took me 2 days to process 5 months of data, on a machine with 40 cpu cores.
 Beware, and be patient.
+The :samp:`--max_cores` option is available to limit number of cores used by the :samp:`align_batch` paralelized cli-tool.

 The :samp:`align_batch` cli tool is a convenient way to align large volumes of data